 While it might not be enough to get investment or loans the traditional way, it could capture the attention of the general public.

 Equity CrowdfundingLink opens in a new windowLink opens in a new window can help you raise money from lots of investors via a regulated online platform.

 You could get capital from existing investors and be able to put your business or product in front of a new or interested market.

 However, it can be a time-consuming process – and success is far from guaranteed.

 You often need a clear business plan to showcase your growth strategy and to target the right platform for your business.

 Each crowdfunding platform offers different benefits depending on the age and type of the business, so carry out your due diligence.

-But before you do, find out if Equity Crowdfunding is for youLink opens in a new window, and do your research to make sure your business is readyLink opens in a new window.
+But before you do, find out if Equity Crowdfunding is for youLink opens in a new windowLink opens in a new window, and do your research to make sure your business is readyLink opens in a new windowLink opens in a new window.